 ↑ Post Sections

-It took me ages to get my head around this when I first started playing FFXIV.
+It took me ages to get my head around this when I first started my FFXIV Trial.
 Your one character can be any and all classes.
 In Final Fantasy XIV, you level each class separately but you can switch between them by changing your weapon, or by saving “gear sets”.
 This paved way for me to understand how “you are what you wear” works in Albion Online, because the principle is similar.
 If you choose to take up crafting (professions are called “Jobs”) then these level up in a similar way too.

 So my Miqo’te – a feline-humanoid – is currently (at the point of writing):

 - L20 Gladiator (Tank)

 - L18 Thaumaturge (Mage, Ranged-DPS)